alirlikh/task-management-app/README.md

 ---
- ## 📷 Screenshots

-  Add screenshots here to showcase the app's interface and features.

----

 🎉 Thank you for exploring this project!
 Let me know if you have any feedback or suggestions to improve it further. 🚀

 This updated version includes:
 - Emojis for a modern and engaging look.